Invariant-based entanglement monotones as expectation values and their experimental detection: Conclusions

-{\em Conclusions.--} We present a one-to-one mapping which translates entanglement measures formulated within an antilinear formalism~\cite{OS04,OS05} into expressions in terms of linear operators.
-These linear expressions have twice the multilinear degree of their more compact originals in the antilinear framework and thus constitutes an undue complication in a theoretical approach to entanglement quantification and classification which most naturally appears within the antilinear formulation.
+We present a one-to-one mapping which translates entanglement measures formulated within an antilinear formalism~\cite{OS04,OS05} into expressions in terms of linear operators.
+These linear expressions have twice the multilinear degree of their more compact originals in the antilinear framework and thus an approach to entanglement quantification and classification most naturally appears within the antilinear formulation.
 Thus, from a formal point of view our results favor an antilinear approach in order to obtain a deeper understanding of entanglement in multipartite qubit systems.
-This aspect is particularly important since for defining a proper entanglement order in multipartite systems each class of entanglement should be expected to have its own measure~\cite{ORDERING}.
+This aspect is particularly important since for defining a proper entanglement hierarchy in multipartite systems each family of entanglement should be expected to have its own measure~\cite{ORDERING}.
+On the other hand, the linear framework explicitly displays the ``Lorentz invariance'' of the entanglement measures which was pointed out before in many occasions (see, e.g., \cite{Verstraete2001,Jaeger2003}) and which may turn out advantageous in an alternative formalism to describe entanglement theory.

-An important result of this work is an explicit expression of the threetangle in terms of spin expectation values.
+An important result of this work is an explicit expression of the three-tangle in terms of spin expectation values.
 The transcription of multipartite entanglement measures given as expectation values of antilinear operators in Ref.\cite{OS04,OS05} is straightforward with the results presented here, but it is not the scope of this work to list them explicitly.
 The invertible mapping~\eqref{mapping} from the antilinear to the linear setting is not limited to applications for qubits.
 As soon as antilinear expressions for polynomial invariants of qudit systems are available, also these can be transcribed using the same technique.
-The linear counterparts of entanglement measures for true multipartite entanglement~\cite{OS04,OS05} are the key for experimentalists to measure genuine multipartite entanglement in a class-specific manner, as a complement to using witnesses; in addition, our results pave the way towards their convex-roof expression, either numerical or analytical, within the linear framework. \acknowledgments The authors would like to thank M. Ku{\'s}, P. Horodecki and A. Uhlmann for useful discussions.
+The linear counterparts of entanglement measures for true multipartite entanglement are a key for experimentalists to measure genuine multipartite entanglement in a class-specific manner, as a complement to using entanglement witnesses. \acknowledgments The authors would like to thank C.\ Eltschka, P.\ Horodecki, M.\ Ku{\'s}, and A.\ Uhlmann for useful discussions.
+J.S.\ was supported by Basque Government grant IT-472-10 and by UPV/EHU under program UFI 11/55.